dereknugroho/solar-hrm/README.md

 Recent microinverter readings would have served as the baseline for model prediction.
 Without this data, predictions would have such large confidence intervals that the model would not be useful for achieving business objectives.

-If you wish to execute the partial pipeline, simply execute `make partial`.
+If you wish to execute preprocessing, feature engineering, and EDA, simply execute `make partial`.

 This repository is now deprecated and archived.